cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 ~~~
    Name:  HSS-LMS

-   Value:  TBD (Value to be assigned by IANA)
+   Value:  TBD (Value between -256 and 255 to be assigned by IANA)

    Description:  HSS/LMS hash-based digital signature